-S NOTICE: To avoid losing data, turn off your computer by performing a Microsoft® Windows® operating system shutdown, as described next, rather than by pressing the power button.

-NOTE: As an alternative to turning off your computer, you can set your computer to enter standby or hibernate mode.

-- Save and close any open files, exit any open programs, click the Start button, and then 1 click Turn Off Computer. - 2 In the Turn off computer window, click Turn off.
+- NOTICE: To avoid losing data, turn off your computer by performing a Microsoft[®] Windows[®] operating system shutdown, as described next, rather than by pressing the power button. - NOTE: As an alternative to turning off your computer, you can set your computer to enter standby or hibernate mode.
+See the Dell Inspiron Help file for information on standby mode.
+To access help, see "Finding Information for Your Computer" on page 17. - 1 Save and close any open files, exit any open programs, click the Start button, and then click Turn Off Computer. - 2 In the Turn off computer window, click Turn off.